 Definition:

-Reverse Logistics is the planning process, implementation and control of the efficient and economical flow of raw materials, work in progress, finished products and related information, from the point of consumption to the point of origin, with the purpose of recapturing value or carrying out an appropriate disposal
+Reverse Logistics is the process of planning, implementing and controlling the efficient and economical flow of raw materials, in-process inventory, finished products and related information, from the point of consumption to the point of origin, for the purpose of recapturing value or performing proper disposal.

 Description:

-Reverse Logistics is a component of the supply chain that deals with the movement of products and materials in the opposite direction to the traditional, that is, to the manufacturer or distributor.
-This process involves the collection, triage, reprocessing and redistribution of used products, components, and materials
+Reverse Logistics is a component of the supply chain that handles the movement of products and materials in the opposite direction of the traditional flow, that is, from the consumer back to the manufacturer or distributor.
+This process involves the collection, sorting, reprocessing, and redistribution of used products, components, and materials.

 Main components:

-1. Collection: Gathering of used products, damaged or unwanted
+1. Collection: Collection of used, damaged or unwanted products.

 Goals: